Commands to manage your account, check storage quotas, and troubleshoot common storage issues

 Edit me

 Use the passwd command to change your password.
-It will ask you for the current password and the new password.
+It will prompt you for your current password followed by the new password.

 passwd